On average, over 8,000 new vulnerabilities are discovered in common software and hardware platforms every year. That's

 As soon as we identify a new vulnerability that could critically affect your systems, we'll automatically kick-off a scan on all your external targets (license permitting).
 Please note, you cannot initiate them manually.

-Assuming you haven’t disabled notifications, once the scan completes we’ll update you via email, over Slack/Microsoft Teams and in the Intruder portal – whether it’s reassuring or cautionary, you’ll always know exactly what to do (and where to go – by clicking 'View').
+Assuming you haven’t disabled notifications, once the scan completes we’ll update you via email, Slack/Microsoft Teams and in the Intruder portal – whether it’s reassuring or cautionary, you’ll always know exactly what to do (and where to go – by clicking 'View').